joinpursuit/guide-deployment/fly/README.md

 [Install flyctl](https://fly.io/docs/hands-on/install-flyctl/) and follow the instructions.

-Navigate to the directory where you've download the template onto your machine.
+Navigate to the directory where you can download the template onto your machine.

-Make sure you are on the same level as `.git` and `package.json` and then type `Flyctl launch` and follow the prompts.
+Make sure you are on the same level as `.git` and `package.json`, and then type `Flyctl launch` and follow the prompts.

 When you reach the part about adding a Postgres Database select yes and follow the prompts.